Sacramento, California: Government

 Sacramento City Hall is the seat of the Government of Sacramento, hosting the Mayor of Sacramento and Sacramento City Council.

 Sacramento is both the capital city of California and the county seat of Sacramento County.
 As such, it hosts both the Californian government and the county administration, alongside the city government.

 City government

 The Government of Sacramento operates as a charter city (as opposed to a general law city) under the Charter of the City of Sacramento.
 The elected government is composed of the Sacramento City Council with 8 city council districts and the Mayor of Sacramento, which operates under a council-manager government.
 In addition, there are numerous departments and appointed officers such as the City Manager, Sacramento Police Department (SPD), the Sacramento Fire Department (SFD), City Clerk, City Attorney, and City Treasurer.

-As of 2025, the mayor is Kevin McCarty and the council members are Lisa Kaplan, Roger Dickinson, Karina Talamantes, Phil Pluckebaum, Caity Maple, Eric Guerra, Rick Jennings, and Mai Vang.
+The current mayor is Kevin McCarty and the council members are Lisa Kaplan, Roger Dickinson, Karina Talamantes, Phil Pluckebaum, Caity Maple, Eric Guerra, Rick Jennings, and Mai Vang.
 The City of Sacramento is part of Sacramento County, for which the government of Sacramento County is defined and authorized under the California Constitution, California law, and the Charter of the County of Sacramento.